-Note: Consider siphonic / hydraulic drainage system with drains for quick and efficient water draining.
+- Consider siphonic / hydraulic drainage system with drains for quick and efficient water draining. - The above gradient of 1:150 is indicative.
+Designers may propose alternative gradients to meet the intent of effective water drainage.

-• Plan drawings indicating minimum 1:150 slope with scupper drains/gutter for concrete roofs.
+• Plan drawings indicating the slope with scupper drains/gutter for concrete roofs.